rafaelromao/keyboards/docs/base.md

 ## Base Layer Macros
 - Some macros are available directly from the base layer.

-### Shift + Backspace for Delete.
-- Delete is available in the Navigation layer, but tapping Backspace while holding Shift will also send Delete.

 ### Double Comma for Leader Key
 - The Leader Key can be accessed double tapping the comma key.
 This allow really fast access to leader sequences.